lightalchemist/colorize-image/README.md

 ![Original](data/flower.bmp)   | ![Scribbles](data/flower_marked.bmp)   | ![Result](data/flower_res.png)
 ![Original](data/actor.bmp)   | ![Scribbles](data/actor_marked.bmp)   | ![Result](data/actor_res.png)

+Note that the image and scribbles corresponding to the "flag" is taken from this [Github repository](https://github.com/geap/Colorization) but the result is generated using the implementation in this repository.

 ## Additional sample images

 Sample images can be found in the `data` directory.